rinawasabi/cyber-security-data-privacy/BookingSystem/Phase3/auth_test_report.md

 ---

 **Observation**
-* The visiblity of pages are role-appropriate.
+* The visiblity of pages and API end points is role-appropriate.
-  However, editing, deleting and adding users were impossible.
-These should be doable for the admin role.
+  However, editing, deleting and adding users were impossible for this role.
+These actions should be permitted for the admin role.

 ---

-**Overall summary**
+### **Overall Summary & Reflection**
+The Booking System has crucial vulnabilities when checked based on roles.
+This assignment was truly fun to complete.
+It was also my first time to use Wfuzz tool, and seeing and experiencing how it works was interesting.
+This time, somehow the ZAP automated scan took quite a long time and used significant amount of CPU.
+Other than this, everything worked fine and I appreciate this experience!